 Memorable Manitobans: Hunt Walsh Alan Chambre (1861-1943)

 During the 1885 North West Rebellion, he fought with the 90th Battalion at the Battle of Fish Creek.
-On 7 October 1893, he married Charlotte Harriet Woods (1871-1937) at Winnipeg.
+On 7 October 1893, he married Charlotte Harriet Woods (1871-1937) at Winnipeg and they lived at 115 West Gate.
 They had no children.
 He was a long-time member of the Orange Order in Winnipeg, having joined in 1882.
 In his youth he was an active athlete, being a member of the Winnipeg Rugby Football Club for over 10 years and serving on its executive.
 He was a co-founder of the 90th Football Club, and he held several executive positions with the St. George’s Snow Shoe Club.
 He won rowing trophies as a member of the Winnipeg Rowing Club.

 Marriage registration, Manitoba Vital Statistics.

-We thank David Crawley for providing additional information used in this profile.
+We thank David Crawley for providing additional information used here.